itw-creative-works/push-manager/README.md

 ## Example
-Open up your local project for your Firebase Functions and paste this code:
+Open up your local project for your Firebase Functions and paste this code.
+You can skip this step if you already have this part setup.
 ```
 // Standard Firebase Functions code
 const functions = require('firebase-functions');